Anxiety is all about Perception

 Do you experience what you think (or have been told) is a panic attacks?
 Are you a survivor of abuse, bullying, catastrophic, combat, domestic violence, harassment, and rape, as well as trauma, or indoctrination situations in your life?

-If you have experience the above situations, you are probably also experiencing some degree of Post-traumatic Stress from those situations.
+If you have experienced the above situations, you are probably also experiencing some degree of Post-traumatic Stress from those situations.
 Then knowingly or unknowingly, you’re carrying buried memory or known as dissociative memory.

-Many times a panic attack is not a panic attack because it is really the result of being triggered from a past abusive or traumatic experience.
+Many times a panic attack is not a panic attack because it is really the result of being triggered by a past abusive or traumatic experience.
 After studying the two the physiological reactions, they both produce very similar symptoms, emotionally, mentally and physically.
 It appears that the only difference between a panic attack reaction and being triggered by a flashback is perception.
 How a person is evaluated or medicated (or not) depends on how the person reports his or her symptoms.
-Unfortunately panic attack has become a catch-all diagnoses and very over used out of convenience.
+Unfortunately, a panic attack has become a catch-all diagnosis and very overused out of convenience.

 Which is which?